Victoria Hernandez-Reyes

-Victoria Hernandez-Reyes (September 10, 1954–September 30, 2016) was a Filipino politician from Tanauan, Batangas.
-A member of the Lakas-CMD Party, she had been elected to three terms as a member of the House of Representatives of the Philippines, representing the 3rd District of Batangas from 2001 to 2010.
+Victoria Fajardo Hernandez-Reyes (September 10, 1954 – September 30, 2016) was a Filipino politician from Tanauan, Batangas.
+A former member of the Lakas–CMD, she had been elected to three terms as a member of the House of Representatives of the Philippines, representing the 3rd District of Batangas from 2001 to 2010.
 She first served as a member of the Batangas Provincial Board from the same district from 1998 to 2001.

 She also ran for a comeback to the Congress in 2013 but lost to incumbent Sonny Collantes.